garden-io/garden/docs/reference/action-types/Run/exec.md

 # A shell command Run.
 spec:
+  # If `true`, runs file inside of a shell.
+Uses `/bin/sh` on UNIX and `cmd.exe` on Windows.
+A different shell can be
+  # specified as a string.
+The shell should understand the `-c` switch on UNIX or `/d /s /c` on Windows.
+  #
+  # Note that if this is not set, no shell interpreter (Bash, `cmd.exe`, etc.) is used, so shell features such as
+  # variables substitution (`echo $PATH`) are not allowed.
+  #
+  # We recommend against using this option since it is:
+  #
+  # - not cross-platform, encouraging shell-specific syntax.
+  # - slower, because of the additional shell interpretation.
+  # - unsafe, potentially allowing command injection.
+  shell:

   # A list of artifacts to copy after the run.
   artifacts:
     - # A POSIX-style path or glob to copy, relative to the build root.